iotsak1r/Neuromechfly-CSCI-401/README.md

 - Integration of olfaction with attractive odor source and vison with obstacle.

 ## Next Steps
-Make a case of vison with target or with both target and obstacle.
+Make movable odor source as cooperated with MineRL

 ## How to Setup
 ```sh